rschristopher/rschristopher.github.io/src/criticisms/inequality.md

 Since [1971](https://wtfhappenedin1971.com/),
- since the start of global fiat, inequality has only gone up.
+ since the start of global fiat, inequality has only increased.
-We are now at a level of inequality never before seen in the US, greater inequality than even the famed "guilded age".
+We are now at a level of inequality never before seen in the world, greater inequality than even the famed "guilded age".
 Whatever may be true of Bitcoin's